Henchworm/Henchworm/README.md

 ###### Ya like jazz?
 Check out my music and thoughts [here.](http://www.goldenbullfrog.com/)

+- I’m looking to collaborate with like minded creatives on applications that utilize Ruby on Rails, and expanding my knowledge into other frameworks and languages.

 <!--
 **Henchworm/Henchworm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.